MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainerType.md

 # Remove-SPOContainerType

 ## SYNOPSIS
-This cmdlet removes the containertype specified from the tenant.
+This cmdlet removes the container type specified from the tenant.

 ## SYNTAX